Bilateralism with incompatible proofs and refutations: Introduction

-In short, $\Bint$ combines the verificationist account of constructivism expressed through intuitionistic logic and its falsificationalist dual-intuitionistic counterpart in a single, unified framework. $\Bint$ is shown not only to be a conservative extension of both intuitionistic and dual-intuitionistic logic, but also to be embeddable in both.
-As suggested in~\cite{DBLP:journals/japll/Wansing17}, one can associate the {\em disprovability} of $\phi$ with the constructive strong negation $\nn \phi$:
+{\bf Stronger strong falsity.} One can associate the {\em disprovability} of $\phi$ with the constructive strong negation $\nn \phi$: $\phi$ is disprovable exactly when $\nn \phi$ is provable, and $\nn \phi$ is disprovable exactly when $\phi$ is provable.
+The main formalisms of this idea, proposed by Nelson, are the logical systems $\Nt$ and $\Nf$~\cite{NelsonConstructiveFalsity,Odintsov2008-ODICNA}.
+The system $\Nt$, essentially intuitionistic logic extended with strong negation, was designed to provide a formal account of falsity in mathematics.
+By contrast, $\Nf$ is obtained from $\Nt$ by removing the {\em explosion principle} $\phi \to (\nn\phi \to \psi)$, which allows arbitrary conclusions to be derived from a contradiction.
+As a result, $\Nf$ is {\em paraconsistent}, in the sense that contradictions do not automatically trivialise the system.

-Nelson proposed several formalisations of this idea~\cite{NelsonConstructiveFalsity,Odintsov2008-ODICNA}.
-It was first introduced through the system $\Nt$, explicitly designed to provide a formal account of falsity in mathematics~\cite{NelsonConstructiveFalsity}.
-System $\Nf$, a paraconsistent variant of $\Nt$, is obtained by dropping the explosive axiom $\phi \to (\nn\phi \to \psi)$.
-Semantically, this distinction is reflected in the fact that $\Nf$ allows for simultaneous proofs and refutations of the same atomic formulas, whereas $\Nt$ does not~\cite[p.~447]{Wan110.1093/logcom/ext035}\footnote{The proof theory and model theory of both $\Nt$ and $\Nf$ have also been extensively studied (see, \eg, \cite{Hasuo2003-HASKCO,Metcalfe2009-METASC,DBLP:journals/jancl/JarvinenRR24}).
-A concise yet comprehensive overview of Nelson's logics is provided in \cite{Nascimento2020-NASNL-2}, which also introduces a semantics for Nelson's lesser-known but conceptually rich system $\sS$, presented as a possible alternative to both $\Nt$ and intuitionistic logic~\cite{DavidNelsonS}.}.

-One may interpret this difference as indicating that $\Nf$ and $\Nt$ formalise {\em distinct} notions of strong falsity.
-For instance, if the aim is to model the set of beliefs of an agent, it is reasonable to allow models that support both truth and falsity without leading to explosion, as an individual may hold inconsistent beliefs without thereby accepting every statement as true or false.
-This perspective is well captured by Wansing's $\Bint$~\cite{DBLP:journals/japll/Wansing17}.
-By contrast, if the goal is to capture constructive falsity within mathematics, such behaviour is undesirable, since a mathematical proof of an object cannot coherently coexist with its refutation.
+Semantically, this distinction has a clear consequence: $\Nf$ allows for {\em simultaneous} proofs and refutations of the same formulas, whereas $\Nt$ does not~\cite[p.~447]{Wan110.1093/logcom/ext035}\footnote{The model theory of both $\Nt$ and $\Nf$ have also been extensively studied (see, \eg, \cite{Hasuo2003-HASKCO,DBLP:journals/jancl/JarvinenRR24}).
+A concise overview of Nelson's logics is provided in \cite{Nascimento2020-NASNL-2}, which also introduces a semantics for Nelson's lesser-known but conceptually rich system $\sS$, presented as a possible alternative to both $\Nt$ and intuitionistic logic~\cite{DavidNelsonS}.}.
+This contrast suggests that $\Nf$ and $\Nt$ capture {\em distinct notions} of strong falsity.
+For instance, if one aims to model the set of {\em beliefs} of an agent, it is reasonable to allow both truth and falsity to coexist without collapse, since agents may hold inconsistent beliefs without accepting everything.
+Wansing's $\Bint$ captures well this $\Nf$ perspective.
+By contrast, when modelling falsity in {\em mathematics}, such coexistence is problematic: a proof of a statement cannot coherently stand alongside its refutation.
+The present work is devoted to this $\Nt$ view of strong falsity\footnote{For additional sources containing in-depth defences of $\Nt$ and strong negation from a conceptual perspective, the reader is referred to \cite{Kapsner2014-KAPLAF,KurbisProofandFalsity2019-KRBPAF}.}.